Domitor/Intwenty.DataClient/README.md

 A .net core database client library that includes ORM functions, JSON support and more.

 ## Description
-Intwenty.DataClient is a lightning fast database client library with a limited set of functions for object relational mapping and generation JSON directly from SQL query results.
+Intwenty.DataClient is a laser fast database client library with a limited set of functions for object relational mapping and generation JSON directly from SQL query results.

 ## Implementation
 Instead of extending the IDbConnection Intwenty.DataClient wraps around other libraries that implements IDbConnection and IDbCommand.
 It can be seen as a generic abstraction layer that allows users to switch database without much concern of sql flavour.
 For all methods that return data the DataReader of the underlying library is used internally.